volfpeter/localclustering/paper.md

 ![The cluster of Elvis Presley in Spotify's Related Artists graph.](documents/cluster_example.png)

-The following sections provide a high-level overview of the algorithms and cluster definitions.
+The following sections provide a high-level overview of the algorithm and cluster definition.
 For more details and analysis, please see the [algorithm description](documents/algorithm.rst) and [IPython notebook](documents/Algorithm%20Analysis%20with%20the%20Spotify%20Related%20Artists%20Graph.ipynb) that are provided as part of the project.

 ## Local clustering algorithm